Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 Just below the monastery are the clear spring pools associated with the Black Drim / Crn Drim system.
 The water is cold, green and transparent, with small rowing boats moving quietly through the channels.
 This is a different experience from the big lake boat: slow, low to the water, and mostly about reflections, reeds and the spring water bubbling up below.

-Operator notes checked on 2026-06-26 listed the spring rowing boat as an extra, around EUR 5 per person on that particular tour description.
+Operator notes re-checked on 1 August 2026 still list the spring rowing boat as an extra, around 5 euros per person.
 Treat that as a current example, not a fixed public price.
 Bring cash in Macedonian denar or small euros, and confirm the cost before you step in.

 Before paying, check: